 The IEP teacher is a centrally funded learning specialist.
 The position was originally created in 2003 as part of a settlement of grievances concerning the elimination of the education evaluator position.
 Prior to the start of the 2016-17 school year, the DOE and the UFT collaborated to update the position.
 The goal was to give greater emphasis to the IEP teacher’s role in supporting schools with high rates of referrals for special education services and high numbers of students with individualized education programs (IEPs) by providing interventions for struggling readers.
-As stated by Deputy Chancellor Corinne Rello-Anselmi in a message to the field, “In a system where one in five students has an IEP and only nine percent of students with disabilities in grades 3 through 8 are proficient in reading, it is imperative that we work together to ensure that all students are receiving the instruction and intervention that they need in order to become proficient readers and achieve.”
+As stated by then-Deputy Chancellor Corinne Rello-Anselmi, “In a system where one in five students has an IEP and only nine percent of students with disabilities in grades 3 through 8 are proficient in reading, it is imperative that we work together to ensure that all students are receiving the instruction and intervention that they need in order to become proficient readers and achieve.”

 Duties and responsibilities

 As described in the most recent posting, the IEP teacher fulfills the role of the special education teacher at initial IEP team meetings for newly identified students with disabilities.
 The IEP teacher also provides coverage for the special education teachers of students already receiving special education services to while they participate in IEP team meetings (annual reviews, three-year reviews and requested reviews) for their students.
 A minimum of five periods per week are devoted to these activities.